Dayton Law Honors Alumni and Friends at Alumni Weekend06.01.2014 | Law

 The Honorable Walter H. Rice Honorary Alumni Award is presented each year to an individual who is not a graduate of Dayton Law, but who represents the ideals of the school through exemplary achievement.
 This award recognizes significant contributions to the legal profession, the community and the School of Law.

-Tom Whelley II: Steven E. Yuhas Special Service Award
+William L. Jennewein ’86: Steven E. Yuhas Alumni Special Service Award

-The Steven E. Yuhas Alumni Special Service Award, which was created in 2010, recognizes a Dayton Law graduate’s extraordinary service and contributions to the Alumni Association, the School of Law, its students and the community.
-The award recognizes individuals who have been deeply involved in the work of the Alumni Association and the School of Law through contributions of time, talent and financial assistance.
+The Steven E. Yuhas Alumni Special Service Award recognizes a graduate of the Law School for their extraordinary service and contributions to the Alumni Association, the School of Law and its students, and the community.

 The Francis J. Conte Special Service Award recognizes an individual’s extraordinary community service, as reflected in the school’s Catholic, Marianist values, and support for the School of Law through donations of time, talent or financial assistance.
 This award is not reserved for alumni, but may be given to anyone who supports the School of Law.